 The lawsuit was filed in January 2018 and seeks to receive a “minimum” of $100 million in damages.
 That money will go towards the medical costs and clean-up for the damaging effects the state claims it endured.

 Oregon state claims that Monsanto “knew” many of its products were toxic and unsafe, but they continued to sell them to the public for decades.

 The specific chemical at the center of this lawsuit is called polychlorinated biphenyls (PCBs).
-The substance is regularly used in mechanical oils, paints, electronic devises and is fire resistant.
+The substance is regularly used in mechanical oils, paints, electronic devises, and is also fire resistant.